-The bathroom sink is properly installed and is in good condition.
+SINK The bathroom sink is properly installed and is in good condition.

-The sink drain is properly installed and is performing its intended function.
+DRAINS, TRAPS AND TRAP The sink drain is properly installed and is performing its intended function.

-The faucet fixtures were tested and were functioning as intended.
+FAUCET FIXTURES The faucet fixtures were tested and were functioning as intended.

-The finish on the bathroom cabinet is slightly worn.
-The cabinet is otherwise in good condition.
+CABINETS The finish on the bathroom cabinet is slightly worn.
+The cabinet is otherwise in good and are in good condition.